 PHYSICAL CHARACTERISTICS OF AUTISM

 Children's Care Hospital and School in Sioux Falls has a diverse team of trained professionals who have specialized training in administrating comprehensive evaluations to diagnose or rule out autism.
-Our Autism Evaluation team is comprised of a pediatric psychiatrist, school psychologist, speech language pathologist, occupational therapist, and an audiologist, who have many combined years of experience in assessing and developing treatment programs for children with autism spectrum disorders.
+Our Autism Evaluation team is comprised of a pediatric psychiatrist, school psychologist, speech language pathologist, and occupational therapist, who have many combined years of experience in assessing and developing treatment programs for children with autism spectrum disorders.